OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 .. important:: It's a known issue in AWS edge clusters that the ``REPLICA_HOST`` defined for the system datastores may cause QCOW2 image corruption, which causes VMs to boot incorrectly.
 To avoid this sporadic failure, remove the ``REPLICA_HOST`` parameter from your cluster's system datastore (go to Storage -> Datastore, select the aws-cluster* system datastore -most likely ID 101 if you started the QS guide from scratch- and delete the ``REPLICA_HOST`` parameter from the Attributes section).

+.. important:: OneKE VMs will need to access to the onegate service in the opennebula server.
+The easiest way to achieve this is ensuring that the ONEGATE_ENDPOINT parameter in the `/etc/one/oned.conf` has the public IP of the opennebula frontend and that it is reachable on the internet.

 Step 1.
 Download the OneFlow Service from the Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~